Charles Schwab Investment Club Account

 Available Asset Classes

 Options and margin can be added to the Organization Account; a separate form to add these features is required.
-Once margin is added, short selling is possible.
+Once margin is added, short selling becomes possible.

 Investment Advice

-Besides the financial products for trading, an investment club can sign up to work with a financial advisor.
-This advisor can assist the club in defining and reaching the investment goals of the club.
+Besides the financial products available for trading, an investment club can choose to work with a financial consultant.
+This person can help the club define and pursue its investing goals.

 Funding an Investment Club Account

-Once the Organization Account is open, it can be funded in a variety of ways, including:
+Once the Organization Account is open, it can be funded in several ways, including:

 - ACAT transfer of securities